International

 Industrial leadership and societal challenges

-The INC is also well-represented in axe 2 dedicated to industrial innovation, because of the applicative nature of chemistry.
+CNRS Chemistry is also well-represented in axe 2 dedicated to industrial innovation, because of the applicative nature of chemistry.
 Notably, the INC has been successful 12 times in NMBP calls (Nanotechnologies, Materials, Biotechnologies, Production).
 In 5 societal challenges (axe 3; health, bio-economy, energy, transport, climate), 19 projects were funded.

-The INC on the international stage
+CNRS Chemistry on the international stage

 An international presence around competitive themes